astronautas/astronautas.github.io/_posts/2023-12-19-bloom-filters-part-1.md

 ---
 layout: post
 title: Let's build a Bloom filter.
-Part 1
+Part 1 - A Space-Efficient Hash Set
 ---
 I have always been intrigued by Bloom filters.
 They are very similar to hash sets but somehow much more space-efficient.
 Sometimes, they can yield false positives, creating a peculiar tradeoff.